-- a.
-The Flood Plain District is herein established as an overlay district.
-The District includes all special flood hazard areas within the Town of Sutton designated as Zone A and AE on the Worcester County Flood Insurance Rate Map (FIRM) issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program.
-The map panels of the Worcester County FIRM that are wholly or partially within the Town of Sutton are panel numbers 25027C0814E, 25027C0816E, 25027C0817E, 25027C0820E, 25027C0828E, 25027C0829E, 25027C0837E, 25027C0840E, 25027C0980E, 25027C0982E, 25027C0984E, 25027C0985E, 25027C1001E, 25027C1002E, 25027C1003E, 25027C1004E and 25027C1006E dated July 4, 2011.
-The exact boundaries of the District shall be defined by the 100-year base flood elevations shown on the FIRM and further defined by the Worcester County Flood Insurance Study (FIS) report dated July 4, 2011.
-The FIRM and FIS report are incorporated herein by reference and are on file with the Town Clerk, Planning Board, Building Inspector, Board of Appeals, Conservation Commission and the Board of Health. - b.
-Flood Data In Zone A and AE, along watercourses that have not had a regulatory floodway designated, the best available Federal, State, local, or other floodway data shall be used to prohibit encroachments in floodways which would result in any increase in flood levels within the community during the occurrence of the base flood discharge. - c.
-Base Flood Elevation Data Base flood elevation data is required for subdivision proposals or other developments greater than 50 lots or 5 acres, whichever is the lesser, with unnumbered A zones.
+The Floodplain District is herein established as an overlay district.
+The District includes all special flood hazard areas within Sutton designated as Zone A, AE, AH, AO, or A99 on the Worcester County Flood Insurance Rate Map (FIRM) with an effective date of June 21,2023 issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program.
+The exact boundaries of the District shall be defined by the 1%-chance base flood elevations shown on the FIRM and further defined by the Worcester County Flood Insurance Study (FIS) report with an effective date of June 21,2023.
+The FIRM and FIS report are incorporated herein by reference and are on file with the Town Clerk, Planning Department, Building Department, and Conservation Commission.